 Remove thatch and moss from your lawn to eliminate barriers and allow penetration of the topdressing material.

 A little thatch should be spread on the lawn even when raking versus or dethatching.
 They are broken by microbes in the soil and decomposed into beneficial organic material.

 Mowing the grass on the lawn will enable topdressing material to penetrate the grass easily.

 5. Move the topdressing material to the field

 Use a wheelbarrow to carry the compost or sand to the lawn when dealing with a small portion of the lawn.
-Use a spade to place heaps of the topdressing material strategically on the lawn so that you can spread easily.
+Use a spade to strategically place heaps of the topdressing material on the lawn to spread easily.

 6. Topdress evenly

 Using a garden fork or leaf rake, spread the material evenly depending on the desired depth.
 Either ⅛, ¼, ½, or 1 inch.
 Ensure the soil covers the lawn evenly.